 A stenotype is a specialty keyboard commonly used for courtroom transcriptions and live captioning which allows typists to achieve 200-300 wpm speeds.
 This is achieved through typing multiple keys at the same time.
-Specifically, the left hand types sounds at the beginning of a word, the thumbs type sounds in the middle of the word, and the right hand types sounds at the end of the word.
+Specifically, the left hand types sounds at the beginning of a word, the thumbs type sounds in the middle of the word, and the right hand types sounds at the end of the word, all simultaneously.
 To type the word “cat” for instance, you would hold down a K on the left, an A in the middle, and a T on the right, and when you let go of the three keys, the word would be inputted.

 Unstressed parts of a word can also be omitted, allowing you to type multi-syllabic words in a single stroke.

 For the missing letters on the keyboard there are special key combinations.
 For instance, pressing E and U together gives you I. Pressing TKPW gives you J. Stenographic theory is customizable and tends to be a combination of phonetic rules and memorization.

 The musical stenotype I invented is a combination of a stenotype and a piano keyboard.
 Real stenotypes cost upwards of $3000 while a 2 octave MIDI keyboard costs $40.
 We can map the keys of a stenotype directly onto such a MIDI keyboard as shown here.

 Now we have a cheap playable USB stenotype.
 As an added bonus, each keypress also plays a piano tone which means your brain forms more associations as it learns to type.
 You might notice that a word is misspelled when it doesn’t match the musical chord you expect.